openstack/grenade/HACKING.rst

     GRENADE_DIR=$(cd $(dirname "$0") && pwd)

 Many scripts will utilize shared functions from the ``functions`` file.
-This file is copied directly from DevStack (late folsom-vintage).
+This file is copied directly from DevStack trunk periodically.
 There is also an rc file (``grenaderc``) that is sourced to set the default configuration of the user environment::